hirenpatel0923/Decentralized-Voting-App/README.md

-## Decentralized Voting App using Block Chain and Etarium
+## Decentralized Voting App using Block Chain and Ethereum